 - Emotional problems: anxiety/worries, fears, depression, low self-esteem, tantrums, anger, stress, adjustment difficulties to life changes, unhelpful coping strategies,

 - Behavioural difficulties: challenging behaviours, oppositional behaviours, home or school behavioural problems,

-- School related difficulties: discipline problems, attention deficit-hyperactivity problems, learning difficulties, school refusal, problems with peers – interacting, bullying, and noncompliance, school avoidance,
+- School related difficulties: discipline problems, attention deficit-hyperactivity problems, learning difficulties, school avoidance, problems with peers – interacting, bullying, and noncompliance, school avoidance,

 - Relationship difficulties: parent-child conflict, sibling difficulties, peer relationship problems,

 - Social skill difficulties: peer relationship difficulties, problems making and keeping friends, difficulties sharing and interacting with others.

 As each child is unique, treatment is tailored to your child’s individual needs.
 Initially a thorough assessment of your child’s presentation and needs is conducted to determine the best treatment plan.
 The length of treatment depends upon the individual situation and the complexity of the circumstances.

 Treatment can include: individual sessions, parent sessions, and/or conjoint child-parent sessions.
 Kinder and school-based interventions and treatments may be included.
 Group intervention sessions may be recommended.

 Kids@Heart draws on psychological therapies and principles that are considered good practice and evidenced based.
 These include: psychoeducation, cognitive behaviour therapy (CBT), behavioural interventions and techniques, social skills training, family-based treatment, parent support and assistance, parenting intervention and management training, supportive therapy, play-based and relationship-based principles, activity schedules and visual supports, and social communication interventions.